jacobrosenthal/workshop-iot-devfest/readme.md

 ## lets make traits
 Anybody can write a wall of code.
 The way we organize code in Rust is in modules, and by making new types extending existing types.
-How did morse make a to_morse method on a String?
-Thats definately not in the standard library.
+How did morse make a `to_morse()` method on a regular old String?
+Thats definately not in the standard library!
 Lets look at how morse was implemented.
-Code for libraries is generally in a file called [lib.rs](https://github.com/luki/light-morse/blob/master/src/lib.rs) They defined a trait called MorseSubstitution which is why they can call to_morse on a String that normally doesnt have a to_morse method.
-This is trait based inheritence is an important concept in rust.
+Code for libraries is generally in a file called [lib.rs](https://github.com/luki/light-morse/blob/master/src/lib.rs) We see they defined a trait called MorseSubstitution which is why they can call `to_morse()` on a String that normally doesnt have a to_morse method.
+This is [trait based inheritence](https://doc.rust-lang.org/book/ch10-02-traits.html) (called mixins in other languages) is an important concept in Rust/
-* Lets make a new trait in a new file called text.rs that extends Morse.
-For every Morse char they translate, lets print to screen with delays
+* Lets make a new trait in a new file called text.rs that extends Morse (which itself is just a String).
+For every Morse char they translate, lets print to screen with delays:
 ```
-use light_morse::*;
+use light_morse::Morse;
 use std::io::stdout;
 use std::io::Write;
-use std::thread;
-use std::time::Duration;

 pub trait Display {
     fn display(&self);